GhSFerreira/Project-Euler/README.md

 # Project-Euler

-Implementation of Project-Euler's exercices in C.
+Implementation of Project-Euler's exercises in C.